lmnaslimited/lens-docs/src/content/docs/05-programming-standards/01-selection-criteria.md

 **Output:**
 Users see a date field where they can only pick a valid date from a calendar and the field is pre-filled with today’s date.

 #### Select Field

 **Usecase:**
 The sales engineer needs to filter by the status of a quotation (e.g., Open, Closed).

 **Standard:**

 -   **Use the  `Select`  fieldtype.**
-    This only allows users to choose from a predefined list of valid options, ensuring data consistency and preventing invalid entries.
+    Only allows selection from predefined options.

 -   **Always define an explicit options list.**
-    This restricts input to values relevant to the business process.
+    Restricts input to valid business values.

+-   **Set a default value.**
+    Ensures the field is never empty.

--   **If options change dynamically, use  `get_query`  or custom JavaScript.**
+-   **If options are dynamic, use  `get_query`  or custom JavaScript.**
-    This dynamically generates the options list based on context (such as user role or workflow state), so the dropdown always displays the current valid choices.
+    Updates the options list based on context.

 **❌ Incorrect Way**